jkuetemeier/packer-templates/README.md

+## Archived

+This code is just for your reference.
+Enjoy :-)

 # Packer Templates for building images

 This templates are actually used to build [CentOS](https://www.centos.org/) [VAGRANT](https://www.vagrantup.com/) images.
 More to come soon.